Contents

 Based on his conviction that OC had written the substantial part of the memoranda, Clarke builds the following profile of him:

 As we might imagine, Aylward meets all of these criteria.
-In 1820, he was living in Marylebone, aged nearly 80.
-His great innings of 167 in 1777 lasted ten hours and was the longest known in the history of the game, a record which, incredibly, stood until Len Hutton’s 364 in 193x.
+In 1820, he was living in St John’s Wood, aged 80.
+His great innings of 167 in 1777 lasted up to twelve hours and was the longest known in the history of the game, a record which, incredibly, stood until Len Hutton’s 364 at the Oval in 1938.
+David Frith has described this innings as ‘near-miraculous’.
 He captained Kent XIs and All-England XIs many times.
+He eventually died in 1827 and was buried at St John’s Wood Church; sadly no tombstone has survived.

 Concerns with these ideas